CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

-## Hands-On-Lab: Build Docker Images for the Application
+## Exercise 01 : Build Docker Images for the Application

 ### Estimated Duration: 75 Minutes